The countries that are part of EU trade, the certificates you need, and how to get consignments checked.

 If you’re receiving ABPs, the person who’s sending them to you must complete it.

-Some shipments of ABPs must be authorised by the competent authority in the destination country before you can transport them there.
+Research and diagnostic samples must be authorised by the competent authority of the member state of destination before you import or export them.

-You can find out up to date info on the authorisation you need in the importer information notes.
+You can find out up to date information on the authorisation you need in the importer information notes.

 Moving endangered species